Read This First

 Prompt 1: Elaborate on the twelve listed points.

-The section turns on Sensationalized Headlines, Misinterpreted Results, and Conflicts of Interest.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Sensationalized Headlines, Misinterpreted Results, and Conflicts of Interest in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Sensationalized Headlines distinct from Misinterpreted Results.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Sensationalized Headlines distinct from Misinterpreted Results.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Attention-grabbing headlines can be misleading and oversimplify complex scientific findings.
 They may use unnecessary drama or excitement to draw you in, but not accurately reflect the research.